Event Dates

 The Dallas Pride Music Festival

-- Typically the Saturday of the Weekend – The Dallas Pride Music Festival takes place in the Centennial, Automobile Buildings and Esplanade in Fair Park.
-The music festival features several stages with live performances, DJs and drag shows throughout the day.
+- Saturday, June 1st 2024 – The Dallas Pride Music Festival takes place in the Centennial, Automobile Buildings and Esplanade in Fair Park.

 The Dallas Pride Parade